fastify/fastify-oauth2/README.md

 ## Usage with TypeScript

 Type definitions are provided with the package.
 Decorations are applied during runtime and are based on auth configuration name.
 One solution is to leverage TypeScript declaration merging to add type-safe namespace.
+Make sure you have `@types/node` installed for this to work correctly.

 In project declarations files .d.ts